Astrydax/SWEotE-Discord-Dice-Roller/README.md

       - !roll 3pro 2a 2boo 2dif 2sb "Delusions of Grandeur"
       - !roll "Get to the ship" 2y 1g 1r 1p

-- !d100   (Rolls a d100 with optional modifier and displays result.)
+- !d100   rolls a d100 with optional modifier and displays result.

   EXAMPLES
   - !d100 +X